 There are different partner types allowed in the formation of a partnership, as allowed per IRS guidelines.
-A partner classification must be selected on each partner’s Schedule K-1 within TaxAct® to calculate the partner’s reportable items correctly.
+A partner classification must be selected on each partner’s Schedule K-1 (Form 1065) Partner’s Share of Income, Deductions, Credits, etc. within TaxAct® to calculate the partner’s reportable items correctly.
 Below is an explanation of these partner classifications.

-LLC member – A LLC member is a member of a limited liability company (LLC).
+- LLC member – An LLC member is a member of a limited liability company (LLC).